fwupd/fwupd/plugins/weida-raw/README.md

 ## Vendor ID Security

-The vendor ID is set from the TODO vendor, in this instance set to 'HIDRAW:0x2575'
+The vendor ID is set from the udev vendor, in this instance set to 'HIDRAW:0x2575'

 ## External Interface Access